 Project: Fernglade Farm

-Posted by Chris McLeod about 6 years ago
+Posted by Chris McLeod over 6 years ago

 Some weeks at the farm you feel like you are on top of the

 world.
 I mean that literally too.
 Spring and autumn always bring fog which

 rolls in from the Southern ocean.
 The farm sits on a mountain saddle about two

 thirds of the way up to the top of the ridge.
 Practically speaking this means

 that during winter, cloud can hover just above the tree line here for days on